 Brad Higginson enters his first season as the Cumberland University linebackers coach.
 During the last season, he coached the top two tacklers for the Phoenix at linebacker.
 Champ Leddon was Mid-South Conference Bluegrass Division Second Team All Conference under Higginson's direction.

-The Poseyville, Ind., native, has spent the past 12 seasons working at Manchester University in North Manchester, Indiana as an assistant football coach.
+The Poseyville, Ind., native, has spent the past 12 seasons from 2009-2021, working at Manchester University in North Manchester, Indiana as an assistant football coach.
 His most recent role for Spartans came as the defensive coordinator from 2014 serving in that capacity for the previous six seasons.
 Higginson worked with every position group on the defensive side of the ball while in the coordinator role.

 Before being elevated to defensive coordinator at Manchester, Higginson served as the defensive backs coach from 2009-2013 where he helped develop one BSN Second Team All-American player and eight All-Conference defensive backs in four seasons.

 In total, he helped recruit and develop three NCAA All-Americans and 40 All-Conference players on the defensive side of the ball during his tenure.
 The Spartans had some of the best teams in school history while he was there with multiple 6-4 seasons and five players go on to set school records.

 Prior to Manchester, Higginson worked as a graduate assistant coach at Gannon University in Erie, Pennsylvania.
 During his time with the Golden Knights, he coached the Defensive Backs in 2007 and the Corners in 2008.
 While coaching the Golden Knights, Higginson had one PSAC-West All-Conference selection in the secondary.